freeCodeCamp/freeCodeCamp/guide/english/wordpress/index.md

 WordPress powers over 30% of all websites and is by far the most used CMS on the planet.
 Backed by a huge community, this open-source platform powers a multi-billion dollar economy with themes/plugins and custom software.

 Easy to use, Wordpress offers an easy solution for both web developers and non-web developers.
+Even people without any programming knowledge can create websites easily with wordpress because of the drag and drop theme builders

 Advantages of WordPress include:
 * Manageable from any computer